Junior Smokejumper Program Offered in West Yellowstone, Montana - a Free Learning Program Just for Kids

-)-- Looking for a fun learning experience for kids this summer when visiting Yellowstone Park?
-The Junior Smokejumper Program is offered Monday through Saturday mornings throughout the summer.
+Looking for a fun learning experience for kids this summer when visiting Yellowstone Park?
+The Junior Smokejumper Program, located in West Yellowstone Montana at the west entrance, is offered Monday through Saturday mornings throughout the summer.
 It’s a 2 ½ hour program just for kids from 6-12 years old and it’s free.

 Parents or grandparents should register between 8:30 – 9:00 AM at the Historic Ranger Station, located at the east end of the West Yellowstone, Montana Visitor Center parking lot, just before entering the west entrance to Yellowstone National Park.
 Adults are welcome, but not required, to participate.

 The Junior Smokejumper program is an action-packed program that introduces topics including:

 · Fire Ecology - the science of fire, oxygen and heat and how firefighters work to control fire by removing one of these elements.
 Discussion touches on forest structure, fire behavior and the positive and negative aspects of fire.

 · Jump Suit and Parachutes - an up-close look at the gear used by Smokejumpers.
 Visitors get to do ground activities jumping from the door of our practice plane and some group game activities with a parachute where they learn to work together as a team.

 · Wildland Gear and Cargo - wildland clothing and gear is critical to wildland fire fighting.
 Learn how heavy the gear is, how cargo drops supply the firefighters and how cleanup and "taking it all out" is a critical part of firefighting.